EdwinKuo1337/CS598-DLH-Final-Project/README.md

 Upload the jupyter notebook to your google colab.

+The structure of your StageNet folder should look like this:

+    StageNet
+    ├── saved_weights                   # trained weights will be saved here
+    │   ├── saved_weights1
+    │   ├── saved_weights2
+    │   └── ...
+    ├── utils                           # utility files
+    │   ├── utils.py
+    │   ├── readers.py
+    │   └── ...
+    ├── data.zip                        # you should put data.zip here
+    ├── model.py
+    ├── train.py
+    └── README.md

 # Run this repo

 After putting the files to the correct location, you should use the jupyter notebook to run training/testing.